Doxuno

 INDEPENDENT LEGAL ADVICE

-Both Partners acknowledge that they have been advised to obtain, and have had the opportunity to obtain, independent legal advice (ILA) regarding this Agreement.
-Each Partner confirms that they enter into this Agreement voluntarily, without duress, undue influence, or misrepresentation, and with full understanding of its nature and consequences.
-The absence of ILA does not invalidate this Agreement, but each Partner is strongly encouraged to seek advice before signing.
+Each Partner acknowledges that they have been advised to obtain, and have had the opportunity to obtain, independent legal advice ("ILA") from separate legal counsel regarding this Agreement.
+Each Partner confirms that they enter into this Agreement voluntarily, without duress, undue influence, or misrepresentation, and with full understanding of its nature and legal consequences.
+The Supreme Court of Canada has held that ILA is not a strict statutory requirement for a domestic contract to be enforceable, but is a powerful factor against later set-aside applications under both the Miglin framework and the family-property regime (Anderson v.
+Anderson, 2023 SCC 13, paras.
+53–56; LeVan v.
+LeVan, 2008 ONCA 388 on duress and lack of ILA).

 GOVERNING LAW

-This Agreement shall be governed by and construed in accordance with the laws of the Province of British Columbia and the federal laws of Canada applicable therein.
-Any dispute arising out of or in connection with this Agreement shall be subject to the exclusive jurisdiction of the courts of the Province of British Columbia.
+This Agreement shall be governed by and construed in accordance with the laws of the Province of Ontario and the federal laws of Canada applicable therein.
+Any dispute arising out of or relating to this Agreement shall be subject to the exclusive jurisdiction of the courts of the Province of Ontario.

 GENERAL PROVISIONS

-Entire Agreement: This Agreement constitutes the entire agreement between the Partners regarding the matters herein and supersedes all prior understandings, representations, and negotiations.
-Amendment: This Agreement may only be amended in writing signed by both Partners before a witness.
-Severability: If any provision is found unenforceable by a court of competent jurisdiction, the remaining provisions shall remain in full force and effect.
-Marriage: If the Partners marry, this Agreement shall continue in full force and effect and shall be treated as a marriage contract or prenuptial agreement under the applicable provincial legislation.
-Witnesses: This Agreement must be signed by both Partners before a witness as required by domestic contract legislation.
+Entire Agreement: This Agreement constitutes the entire agreement between the Partners regarding the matters herein and supersedes all prior negotiations and understandings.
+Amendment: This Agreement may only be amended in writing signed by both Partners and re-witnessed in the same manner as this Agreement.
+Severability: If any provision is found unenforceable, the remaining provisions shall remain in full force.
+Binding Effect: This Agreement binds the Partners and their respective heirs, executors, legal representatives, and permitted assigns.
+Effect of Subsequent Marriage: If the Partners later marry, this Agreement is deemed to continue as a marriage contract under applicable provincial legislation (e.g., Ontario FLA s.
+53(2)) unless the Partners execute a new marriage contract that expressly supersedes it.
+Child Matters: Nothing in this Agreement displaces statutory child-support or child-custody/parenting determinations made in the best interests of any child.

 PARTNER 1